mlcommons/medperf/docs/mlcubes/mlcube_models.md

         └── requirements.txt
 ```

-Let's examine this directory and customize it.
+The next sections will examine this directory in details and customize it.

 ### The `project` folder

 The is where your inference logic will live.
-This folder contains initially three files as shown above, we will talk about them soon.
+This folder initially contains three files as shown above.
+The upcoming sections will cover their use in details.

 The first thing to do is put your code in this folder.

 #### How will the MLCube identify your code?